Work with Auth0 Locally

 You can obtain JWTs for testing using any of the following methods:

-Create a test user for a database connection, and programmatically log this user in.
-Essentially, you are using the recommended process for calling an API using a highly-trusted application.
-For detailed implementation instructions, see Execute the Resource Owner Password Grant.
+Create a test user for a database connection, and programmatically log the user in.
+Essentially, you are using the Resource Owner Password Flow.
+For detailed implementation instructions, see Call Your API Using the Resource Owner Password Flow.

 Use a browser bot (such as Selenium) to play the role of a user, log in and retrieve a JWT.
 While this approach may take some effort to develop and maintain, it will allow you to test any redirection rules or MFA prompts that you have configured.